 Last updated Friday, January 20 2017.
 Created Friday, January 20 2017.

 Music and teens, apparently.
 There's a guy, Kousei, who was once a piano prodigy, but he was good because his mother mercilessly hounded him into improving, not because he particularly liked playing the instrument.
 In fact, he came to hate it, and when his mother died something snapped and he can't do it anymore.
 It seems pretty obvious that this story will be about him rediscovering his talent and learning to enjoy playing the piano in his own way.
 But this premise isn't exactly novel, and I felt that Kousei still hadn't developed much of a personality at the end of episode one.
 I wish I could define exactly where the borderline between generic, uninteresting characters and likeable, engaging ones is, but that remains more of an art than a science.
 All I know for sure is that Kousei and his friends didn't excite me or make me want to know more about them and what happens to them.
 I don't get a feeling that Kousei will struggle with realistic emotional problems and overcome them in a believable manner.
 His problem seems to be nothing more than him not wanting to play the piano, not deep psychological scars.
-Character designs being relatively undistinctive didn't help, nor did jokes that largely fell flat.
-This show just doesn't excite me; I thought about watching another episode, but ultimately didn't.
+Perhaps the biggest problem of all was that the jokes largely fell flat and the frequent SD became annoying.
+When a new fansub of this series was released in 2020 I watched it because I had completely forgotten about this series and didn't realize I had already seen it 'til I came to this page.
+This show just doesn't excite me; both times I thought about watching another episode, but ultimately didn't.

 Last updated Saturday, August 22 2020.
 Created Thursday, October 16 2014.